-You have a prenuptial agreement that either one of you intends to fight.
+You have a prenuptial agreement that one of you intends to fight.

 The answers to the following frequently asked questions related to the divorce process in Texas can help:

-What are the exceptions to the 60-day waiting period?
+What are the exceptions to the sixty-day waiting period?

-If your spouse has been convicted of a charge related to family violence or has received deferred adjudication for such an offense
+If a spouse has been convicted of a charge related to family violence or has received deferred adjudication for such an offense

-If your spouse has an active restraining order related to family violence against him or her
+If a spouse has an active restraining order related to family violence

 What are the grounds for divorce?